In the past, I found it quite hard to Scout Photography Locations, but fortunately, technology has helped change that for me.

 - Know where to shoot and explore when you travel

 - Plan a photo shoot like a pro

 - Find nearby photo enthusiasts

-I’ve found that the app produces the best results if you’re in a densely populated area, otherwise you can be left wanting more.
-Still a great app to watch out for too.
+I find that the app produces the best results if you’re in a densely populated area.
+Otherwise, you can be left wanting more.
+Still a great app to watch out for.
 And it’s free.

 Flickr is a fantastic resource for photographers for many reasons, and not just for those who want to share their photos.
 If you know roughly where you want to take a photo, then simply searching your town is going to provide you with hundreds of thousands of results, taken by photographers who have come before you.

 When I searched Brighton for this experiment, I found this image taken from Brighton Pier.
 It’s a fantastic angle of Brighton beach, and would be a good backdrop for a contextual portrait.

 I know Brighton really well, but I recently took photos of a local DJ, and I still used Flickr to find locations that were suitable to my subject.